spiwn/mc-chunker/README.md

 Once you are done using mc-chunker you should remove it from your starting script.
 Continuing to use the server with mc-chunker is discouraged.

+Works with "nogui" and with gui, however Chunker will output only in the console and not the gui

 ### Configuration
 To configure mc-chunker edit the chunker.properties file.
 Some of the values are:
 - x1, z1, x2 and z2 - these specify **Chunk** coordinates of two diagonal corners